The Alberni Valley has become known for some excellent mountain biking circuits, including winding, ultra-challenging routes.

 Being more landlocked than other island communities, the Alberni Valley has an abundance of hiking trails.
-And these trails give options to people with all kinds of hiking abilities.
-So if you are after a flat easy path for a wheelchair or a rigorous vertical climb to a local peak, we have it; and lots in between!
+Trails that give options to people with all kinds of hiking abilities.
+So if you are after a flat easy path or a rigorous vertical climb to a local peak, we have it; and lots in between!
 For maps of trails, just ask for the trail booklet at the Visitor Centre or go to the Regional District’s website.

 Where to Go Hiking: